Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Find emission lines with ResNet

-We aim to use ResNet to search for galaxy-LAEs lens candidates from the DR12 of BOSS of SDSS-{\uppercase\expandafter{\romannumeral3}} based on spectroscopic-selection.
-Firstly, we need to filter out all the ETGs spectra from the database to build our predictive data.
-The BOSS targets have been classified as several classes, such as "GALAXY", "SKY", "STAR".
-Therefore, we can choose the "GALAXY" class and reject the targets with subclass keyword of "STARFORMING", "BROADLINE" and "AGN".
-We then limit our selection to the redshift range of $z > 0.3$.
+We aim to use ResNet to search for galaxy-LAE lens candidates from the DR12 of BOSS of SDSS-{\uppercase\expandafter{\romannumeral3}}.
+At beginning, we need to filter out all the ETG spectra from the database to build our predictive data.
+The BOSS targets have been classified as several classes, such as ``GALAXY", ``SKY", ``STAR".
+Therefore, we can choose the ``GALAXY" class and reject the targets with subclass of ``STARFORMING", ``BROADLINE" and ``AGN".
+We then select the target with redshift of $z > 0.3$.
 These selections result in 1,241,799 recorders.
-For these recorders, we cut out the part ranged from 3800\r{A} to 5000\r{A} of each spectrum to build our predictive spectra.
-Notice that we don't use the same wavelength range as BELLS GALLERY (3600\r{A} $<\lambda<$ 4800\r{A}), because we find that the wavelength ranged from 3600\r{A} to 3800\r{A} is very noised, which could decrease the accuracy of our ResNet model.
+For these recorders, we only use the spectra from 3800\r{A} to 5000\r{A} to build our predictive spectra.
+Notice that we do not use the same wavelength range as BELLS GALLERY (3600\r{A} $<\lambda<$ 4800\r{A}), because the spectra in the wavelength from 3600\r{A} to 3800\r{A} is very noisy, which could decrease the accuracy of our ResNet model.

-Our predictive data includes 177 known lens candidates from \cite{2016ApJ...824...86S}, the remaining 10 candidates in their work are eliminated because of the redshift limitation.
-Additionally, the Ly$\alpha$ emissions of 3 of the 177 candidates fall out the wavelength of 3800\r{A} $<\lambda<$ 5000\r{A}.
-Therefore, if we use this known lens candidates to test our ResNet model, only 174 candidates could be used.
+Our predictive data includes 177 known lens candidates from \cite{2016ApJ...824...86S}.
+The remaining 10 candidates found in their work are eliminated because of the redshift limitation.
+Among the 177 candidates, there are 3 spectra with Ly$\alpha$ lines falling out of the wavelength of 3800\r{A} $<\lambda<$ 5000\r{A}.
+Therefore, only 174 candidates could be used to test our ResNet model.